11 great off-the-beaten-path places to visit in Japan

 Autumn in Shirakawa

-Set at the border between Gifu and Toyama prefectures, on the so-called Japanese Alps, in the lush green valley of the Shogawa river (an important source of freshwater and hydroelectric power with is many blue reservoirs) Shirakawa gives its best in Autumn when the temperature is good and the colors are astounding.
+Set at the border between Gifu and Toyama prefectures, on the so-called Japanese Alps, in the lush green valley of the Shogawa River (an important source of freshwater and hydroelectric power with its many blue reservoirs) Shirakawa gives its best in Autumn when the temperature is good and the colors are astounding.

 Shirakawa also hosts one of the craziest Japanese matsuri (traditional festivals), the Doburoku Matsuri, a festival about raw sakè!
 We also made a video about our experience at the Doburoku Matsuri.
 Have a look here to learn how to get from Kanazawa to Shirakawago.